iterative/mlem.ai/content/docs/gto/get-started.md

     git push origin cv-class#dev#1
 ```

-We can see, that GTO created a Git tag with a special format that contains
+GTO created a Git tag with a special format that contains
 instruction to assign a stage to a version.
 We can push to Git repository to
 start the CI, but let's ensure that changed our Registry first.